lewendm/blogdown/content/home/media.md

   filter_button:
   - name: All
     tag: '*'
-  - name: "Interview: How can leaders improve their decision making?"
-    tag: e24-interview
-  - name: "The Dilemmas of Practicing Open Science for Junior Researchers"
-    tag: forskningspolitikk

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.